satyambnsal/sui-sentinal/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the APACHE License - see the LICENSE file for details.

----

-**Built with ❤️ for the future of AI security and blockchain gaming**

-_Sui Sentinel - Where AI meets blockchain in the ultimate test of digital warfare_